 - Consumers want to use more, rather than fewer communication channels for customer service.

 - Consumers are using a set of new channels that were not significantly used 3 years ago.
-(For example: SMS, chat agents, click to call, screen sharing, virtual agents, etc.)
+(For example SMS, chat agents, click to call, screen sharing, virtual agents, etc.)

 - Online and digital communication channels are becoming increasingly utilized for customer service.

 It can be very tricky to understand how different types of customers use different channels for different purposes.
-The need to understand how a multi-channel experience comes together has given rise to the art of “Customer Journey Mapping”, which many now consider an essential tool to analyse and improve contact center performance.
+The need to understand how a multi-channel experience comes together has given rise to the art of “Customer Journey Mapping”, which many now consider an essential tool to analyze and improve contact center performance.
 Here are 5 things to know about customer journey mapping.

 3) Live Agent Conversations Get More Focussed

-When it comes to customer service, there will always be a role for a live conversation with a company representative, whether that conversation is over the phone, text chat, VoIP, WebRTC or other method in the future.
-Yes, the rise of self-service options decrease the quantity of transactions that need a live conversation (as both the tools get better and consumers get more comfortable with them).
+When it comes to customer service, there will always be a role for a live conversation with a company representative, whether that conversation is over the phone, text chat, VoIP, WebRTC or other methods in the future.
+Yes, the rise of self-service options decreases the number of transactions that need a live conversation (as both the tools get better and consumers get more comfortable with them).
 But, there’s always going to be cases where self-serve tools fall short.
 This is what I mean by the live agent channel getting more “focussed”.
 The transactions that end up with a live agent are going to be more complicated and more likely to involve an upset customer.
 These are precisely the “make-or-break” moments for a brand.